eaasi/user-handbook/source/configuration/sharing_environments.rst

 Recommendations
 ****************

 The EAASI team can not categorically state that any sharing approach is appropriate across all possible access and use scenarios for the platform.
-Our aim is to describe the technical possibilites, limitations and repercussions of certain actions in the platform, and allow users and the Research Alliance community of practice to determine the paths forward for their holdings and EAASI resources from there.
+Our aim is to describe the technical possibilites, limitations and repercussions of certain actions in the platform, and allow the community of practice to determine the paths forward for their holdings and EAASI resources from there.

 Because Environments **can not be shared between user accounts without "Publishing" them - thereby making them available to ALL user accounts within ALL Organizations in the EAASI server** - the EAASI team recommends creating and using **only one Admin-level user account per Organization**.